lgaudencio/geography-quiz/README.md

     * If the user got an overall score of 20 correct questions, the feedback message displayed will be - *"100% - Perfect!"*

+### JSON Files

+Testing was performed on the JSON files by selecting the different difficulty modes and checking if the questions that were displayed corresponded with the ones in the JSON file.
+The expected results were the following:

+* If the user clicks on ‘Easy’, the questions on the easy.json file will be loaded to the quiz

+* If the user clicks on ‘Medium’, the questions on the medium.json file will be loaded to the quiz

+* If the user clicks on ‘Hard’, the questions on the hard.json file will be loaded to the quiz

+* If the user clicks on ‘Extreme’, the questions on the extreme.json file will be loaded to the quiz

+The expected results performed as expected.

 ## Deployment

 ### Version Control